telerik/report-server-docs/knowledge-base/report-server-service-agent-is-not-running.md

 ## Description

 The Telerik.ReportServer.ServiceAgent is a Windows Service which should be constantly running on the machine where the Report Server is installed.
-It uses WCF to communicate with Report Server and the corresponding settings are configured in its own configuration file *Telerik.ReportServer.ServiceAgent.(x86).exe.config* and Report Server's configuration file *web.config*.
+It uses WCF to communicate with Report Server and the corresponding settings are stored in two configuration files: *Telerik.ReportServer.ServiceAgent.(x86).exe.config* and Report Server's configuration file *web.config*.
 The Report Server maintains the connection with the Service Agent and polls it when a certain event occurs: a Scheduled Task or a Data Alert is added or modified, or the Report Server settings are changed.

 ## Error Message